docsforadobe/javascript-tools-guide/10 - Scripting Access to XMP Metadata/xmpscript-object-reference.rst

 ------------------
 This object is returned by XMPFile.getFileInfo().
 The read-only properties describe the file represented by the XMPFile object.
-NOTE: This object is not related to the XMP File Info dialog that Adobe Creative Suite 4 applications use to display metadata.
+.. note:: This object is not related to the XMP File Info dialog that Adobe Creative Suite 4 applications use to display metadata.

 XMPFileInfo object properties
 filePath